darkjedi9922/lightness34/README.md

 4. **Actions**.
 Handle forms and validate them.
 5. **Error Handlers**.
 Handle errors of any type from notices to fatal in one way that can be different to different error types.
 6. **Macroses**.
 Do something when you recieve trigger GET parameters.
+7. **Global values**.
+Global (singelton) values for using them in views, actions and for creating other global values.
+They play a **facade** role to make pre-setup of view and action code more simple and optimized.

 ## Getting Started